 You probably interact with a customer service representative on an almost daily basis.
 Picking up a coffee on your way to work, shopping at the grocery store, or calling your internet provider when the internet is down are all examples of you receiving service as a customer.
 It’s much less likely that you interact with a customer success team member that frequently.
-While these two ideas are similar and have much in common, there are some distinct differences it’s important to understand.
+While these two ideas are similar and have much in common, some distinct differences are important to understand.

 A Key Difference: Proactive vs. Reactive